VincenzoPresta/Mushroom_Classification/README.md

 - Model training with multiple algorithms
 - Performance evaluation using accuracy, precision, recall, and F1-score

-Authors: Matteo Greco, Vincenzo Presta
+Authors: Matteo Greco, Vincenzo Presta.

 Explore the notebook to see the full workflow and results.